 The Hook Grip

-A weight lifting grip style that you keep hearing so much about, heard about or just learnt and just probably not a fan off.
-The hook grip was thought to be more of a weightlifting style grip, but now we’re seeing more athletes in the sport of crossFit, functional fitness and gym sessions.
+A weight lifting grip style that you keep hearing so much about, heard about or just learnt and probably not a fan off.
+The hook grip was thought to be more of a weightlifting style grip, but now we’re seeing more athletes in the sport of CrossFit, functional fitness and gym sessions.